-Individuals who apply for Social Security Disability (SSD) or SSI will most likely be asked to complete an Activities of Daily Living (ADL) questionnaire.
-Social Security uses the ADL questionnaire to help evaluate how severely a medical impairment affects a person's life, according to the functional limitations placed on both work activities and daily living activities.
+After you apply for Social Security disability insurance (SSDI) or SSI, Social Security will most likely ask you to complete an Activities of Daily Living Questionnaire form.
+Social Security uses this daily activities questionnaire to help evaluate how severely a medical impairment affects a person's life.
+In deciding if you're disabled, Social Security assesses the functional limitations you have on both work activities and activities of daily living (ADLs).

-Both physical and mental impairments can have an impact on a disability claimant's ability to cope with daily life.
-For example, a back impairment, such as stenosis or degenerative disc disease, could prevent someone from mowing the lawn or driving long distances.
-And a mental condition, such as bipolar disorder or traumatic head injury, could cause someone to behave so erratically they can't hold on to a job.
-It is expected that a third party who has routine contact with the claimant will be able to give an "unbiased" view of the impairment and how it has affected or changed the claimant's daily routine.
+Both physical and mental impairments can have an impact on your ability to cope with daily life and go to work.
+For example, a back impairment, such as spinal stenosis or degenerative disc disease, could prevent someone from driving long distances, sitting or walking for a long time, or doing housework.
+A mental condition, such as bipolar disorder or a traumatic head injury, could cause someone to have cognitive issues or behave so inconsistently they can't manage their finances or hold on to a job.
+It's important to add both physical and mental limitations to the disability questionnaire, if you have them.

-Many people who apply for SSD/SSI assume that the third party they list on their application will be supportive of their claim for disability, but this is not always the case.
-Never assume that anyone who is not living with your impairment fully understands how it affects your ability to function.
-Chances are an outsider is not fully aware of your pain and suffering, or the day-to-day difficulties you now face, unless you tell them.
+Many people who apply for SSDI or SSI assume that the third party they list on their application will be supportive of their claim for disability, but this is not always the case.
+Never assume that anyone who isn't living with your impairment fully understands how it affects your ability to function.
+Chances are an outsider is not completely aware of your pain and suffering or the day-to-day difficulties you now face, unless you tell them.

-In processing Social Security disability and SSI claims, claims examiners will often call claimants or their friends and relatives, or even a past employer, to gather information about the claimant's ability to perform ADLs.
+In processing Social Security disability and SSI claims, claims examiners will often call an applicant's friends and relatives, or even a past employer, to gather information about the applicant's ability to perform ADLs.
 These phone calls are known as "ADL calls."
-A claims examiner often fills in the gaps regarding a claimant's physical limitations with information from a phone call.
-Unfortunately, ADL calls are typically used against disability claimants.
-Claims examiner may subtly phrase ADL questions for the purpose of gathering just the right responses so that the denial of a claim can be more easily justified.

-For more information, see our article on the importance of the ADL form.
+For more information, see our article on why the ADL form is so important.